-Recruit Ireland spoke with Dr. Stella Vlachou, Assistant Professor in Psychology in the School of Psychology and Chairperson of the BSc in Psychology Programme at DCU on working from home, the stresses it can cause, and what can help to relieve it.
+Recruit Ireland spoke with Dr. Stella Vlachou, Assistant Professor in Psychology in the School of Psychology and Chairperson of the BSc in Psychology Programme at DCU on the stress of working from home, and tips on how to deal with it.

 Why is working from home stressful?

 Each individual deals differently with stress and with working from home.
-Depending on the circumstances, for some individuals, working from home is more relaxing, although the vast majority report higher levels of stress.
+Depending on the circumstances, for some individuals, working from home is more relaxing and potentially more satisfying, although the vast majority report higher levels of stress.
 Many factors, big and small, can trigger anxiety.
 Some of those factors that can cause stress when working remotely are as follows:

 Whether or not you have worked from home before